 Lauren graduated from The University of Melbourne with a Bachelor of Science (Honours) and Master of Science in Biotechnology, before relocating to Edinburgh in 2011 to work in a range of different industries.
 She returned to further study at The University of Edinburgh in 2018 and is currently completing a Master of Science in Clinical Trials.
 She has been working as a clinical trials research assistant with The University of Edinburgh since 2019, based in the Centre for Reproductive Health.

 Research Nurse, University of Edinburgh

-Nicola Watson completed her nurse training and graduated from Napier University in 1998.
+Nicola completed her nurse training and graduated from Napier University in 1998.
 She worked clinically in Women’s Services at the Royal Infirmary of Edinburgh from 2001 until 2016.
 During this time she nursed in the inpatient gynaecology ward and the nurse-led early pregnancy unit.
 In 2014, alongside her clinical work, Nicola commenced her role as a Research Nurse recruiting patients to miscarriage, ectopic pregnancy, endometriosis and chronic pelvic pain trials.
 She left clinical work in 2016 to focus on research full-time.